bytescale/bytescale-upload-widget-angular/README.md

 ## 👋 Create your Upload.io Account

-React Uploader is the React file upload component for Upload.io — The File Upload Service for Web Apps:
+Angular Uploader is the Angular file upload component for Upload.io — The File Upload Service for Web Apps:

 **[Create an Upload.io account »](https://upload.io/upload-js/get-started)**